-Implementing the Georgia Performance Standards through standards-based instruction is critical for students to not only learn content and skills, but to be able to apply and retained what they have learned.
+Implementing the Georgia Performance Standards through standards-based instruction is critical for students not only to learn content and skills, but to be able to apply and to retain what they have learned.
 There will be an expectation that standards-based instruction take place consistently and pervasively with fidelity throughout the building.
-Student achievement data indicates that students do not understand content at the mastery level.
+Student achievement data indicate that students do not understand content at the mastery level.